Quasi-T\"oplitz functions in KAM theorem: Proof of Propositions , and

-{\it Proof of {Proposition \ref{submain}}: } \ The quasi--T\"oplitz property is a condition on the $(K,\lambda,\mu)$--bilinear part of $F$, where $F$ is at most quadratic.
-Hence we only need to consider the quadratic terms: with
+{\em Proof.} \ The quasi--T\"oplitz property is a condition on the $(N, \tet1,\mu,\tau)$--bilinear part of $F$, where $F$ is at most quadratic.
+Hence we only need to consider the quadratic terms: Recall that